 Evaluate your reaction: is your response proportional to stress, do you know when to turn off the stress reaction and how to limit it in time?

 Coping strategies are programs that a person adheres to in order to cope with stress.
 They can be useful in one case and harmful in another.
 Choosing the right strategy is an important decision that increases stress tolerance.
-You can act alone or socially, you can actively solve the problem or evade it, you can act actively or passively.
+You can act alone or socially, you can actively solve the problem or evade it, and you can act actively or passively.

 (1) – “Emotional instability or immaturity points to an individual’s failure to develop the degree of independence or self-reliance that is seen in a normal adult, with consequent use of immature adjustive patterns and inability to maintain equilibrium under stresses, unlike most individuals who do not have these negative traits.
 Emotionally disturbed or unstable individuals represent lack of capacity to dispose off problems and irritability, needing constant help to accomplish day-to-day tasks.
 They also show vulnerability and stubbornness, looking at the same time for sympathy.
 They are conceited, quarrelsome, infantile, self-centered and demanding sort of persons.”